 How to Tell if a Stock has SSR On

 A stock will have an “SSR” on the Level 2 montage in the top right.
 See the example below:

-Trading Stocks with SSR
+Trading Stocks with Short Sale Restrictions

 The number one rule for trading stocks with SSR: Don’t short them at lows.
 They will either flush and not fill you, or they will usually have a big pop, and you are stuck with a bad entry.
 You want to wait for a spike to get a good entry with better risk vs reward.